Chögyal Namkhai Norbu

 We also have a Facebook page of Khaita Joyful Dances and often if people have questions they can post them there.

 At the moment we don’t have a website but we are preparing one which should be published soon.
-However, we have a page on the Dzamling Gar website with a transcription of Rinpoche’s words on Khaita and a direct link to download the three Mekhor (the three sections that the 180 songs are divided into).
+However, we have a page on the Dzamling Gar website with a transcription of Rinpoche’s words on Khaita and a direct link to download the three Metreng (the three sections that the Mekhor collection is divided into).

 About projects, I think it’s useful to mention that at the moment we have a book with the translations of 108 Tibetan songs which is the first collection that Rinpoche put together and is called “Message from Tibet” and is available in printed form and also as an e-book.